New South Wales Consolidated Acts

 (3) A person while acting under this clause is entitled to be paid such remuneration (including travelling and subsistence allowances) as the Governor may from time to time determine.

-(4) For the purposes of this clause:
+(4) For the purposes of this clause--

-3 Basis of offices
+4 Basis of offices

-(3) The holder of a full-time office referred to in subclause (1) or (2) is required to hold it on that basis, except to the extent permitted by the Governor.
+(4) The holder of a full-time office referred to in subclause (1) or (3) is required to hold it on that basis, except to the extent permitted by the Governor.

-4 Terms of office
+5 Terms of office

-(2) A person may not hold the office of Commissioner for terms totalling more than 5 years.
+(2) A person may not hold the office of a Commissioner for terms totalling more than 5 years.

-5 Remuneration
+6 Remuneration

-(1) The Commissioner or an Assistant Commissioner is entitled to be paid such remuneration (including travelling and subsistence allowances) as may be specified in the instrument of appointment or as may be afterwards determined by the Governor from time to time.
+(1) A Commissioner or an Assistant Commissioner is entitled to be paid such remuneration (including travelling and subsistence allowances) as may be specified in the instrument of appointment or as may be afterwards determined by the Governor from time to time.

 (2) A determination does not operate so as to reduce the rate at which remuneration is payable during the person’s current term of office.